alexnguyen98/pit-tool/README.md

-# PIT tool
+# Quiz tool

-A quiz tool for the subject PIT on CVUT.
+A quiz tool for the subject PIT and KAB on CVUT.

 Demo live at: [pit-tool.vercel.app](https://pit-tool.vercel.app/)